-• Medical check should occur before contact.
+• Medical check should occur before the athlete engages in any unrestricted or full contact activity.).
 (Final written clearance from the medical professional shall be obtained before the athlete engages in any unrestricted or full contact activity.)

 QUICK LINKS FROM THE OHIO DEPARTMENT OF HEALTH